twyle/repo-template-ec2/README.md

  6. Setting up the application server with the domain
  7. Launching the application

 The incremental deployment describes the process of deploying new changes to the already deployed application.
+It involves the following steps:

+ 1. Tunelling into the deployment server
+ 2. Pulling the latest changes
+ 3. Running database migrations
+ 4. Restarting the application

 ## Releases